Skip to main content

 Chromia uses the following bridge mechanisms:

-• Lock and mint – Lock assets on the source chain and mint assets on the destination chain.
+• Lock and mint – Locks assets on the source chain and mints equivalent tokens on the destination chain.

-• Burn and release – Burn assets on the Chromia chain and release assets on the destination chain.
+• Burn and release – Burns tokens on the Chromia chain and releases the original tokens on the source chain.

 Rell structureRell structure